Columbia University: Statistics

 Biography

 Franklin Delano Roosevelt, also known as FDR, was the 32nd president of the United States, serving from 1933 until his death in 1945.
-He is the longest-serving U.S. president, and the only one to have served more than two terms.
-His initial two terms were centered on combating the Great Depression, while his third and fourth saw him shift his focus to America's involvement in World War II.
+He is the longest-serving U.S. president and the only one to have served more than two terms.
+His first two terms were centered on combating the Great Depression, while his third and fourth focused on U.S. involvement in World War II.
+A member of the Democratic Party, Roosevelt served in the New York State Senate from 1911 to 1913 and as the 44th governor of New York from 1929 to 1932.

-3. Timothée Hal Chalamet
+3. Timothée Chalamet

 Born in